-Council requested staff to prepare a designation report to determine the possibility of a Part IV Designation of the Gallanough Resource Library on June 23, 2015.
-The following was the recommendation:

-Item 22, Report No. 24, of the Committee of the Whole, which was adopted without amendment by the Council of the City of Vaughan on June 23, 2015.
+Council directed staff to prepare a designation report to determine the possibility of a Part IV Designation of the City's Gallanough Resource Library on June 23, 2015.
+The full report and recommendation can be found under Item 22, Report No. 24, of the Committee of the Whole meeting of June 2, 2015, which was adopted without amendment by the Council of the City of Vaughan on June 23, 2015.